 - The resident sits inside the box and the visitor sits opposite the front wall.

 - Between visits clean and disinfect seating and frequently touched surfaces in the visitation area.

-- unvaccinated residents, if the nursing home’s COVID-19 county positivity rate is >10% and <70% of residents in the facility are fully vaccinated;
+- Indoor visitation for unvaccinated residents should be limited solely to compassionate care situations if the COVID-19 county positivity rate is >10% and <70% of residents in the facility are fully vaccinated.

-- residents with confirmed COVID-19 infection, whether vaccinated or unvaccinated, until they have met the criteria to discontinue transmission-based precautions; or
+- Vaccinated and unvaccinated residents with SARS-CoV-2 infection until they have met criteria to discontinue transmission-based precautions.

-- residents in quarantine, whether vaccinated or unvaccinated, until they have met criteria for release from quarantine.
+- Vaccinated and unvaccinated residents in quarantine until they have met criteria for release from quarantine.

 Assisted living facilities and other similar arrangements

-For Assisted Living Facilities (ALF), Shared Housing Establishments (SHE), Sheltered Care Facilities, and Supportive Living Facilities (SLF), visits can be in common areas or in residents’ apartments, with 6-foot separation and cloth face covering or masking by visitors and residents.
+For Assisted Living Facilities (ALF), Shared Housing Establishments (SHE), Sheltered Care Facilities, and Supportive Living Facilities (SLF), visits can be in common areas or in residents’ apartments, following guidance listed above.

 Indoor Visitation During an Outbreak